 The health of the mother and baby are at risk when forceps are used in the delivery.
 If the baby was injured during delivery with forceps, then it may have been the result of wrongdoing or negligence of the doctor and hospital staff.
 In these cases, the parents can choose to file a lawsuit against the hospital, medical staff, or doctor.

 When you file a medical malpractice lawsuit, you have an opportunity to recoup the expenses of past and future medical bills.
 For a child who suffers from severe brain damage, they will need expensive medical care for the remainder of the child’s life.

-You want an experienced attorney to represent you in your medical malpractice action.
-The lawyers at Raynes Lawn Hehmeyer will hold those responsible parties accountable for the negligent actions that caused the birth injuries to your child.
+You want an experienced Philadelphia Birth Injury Attorney to represent you in your medical malpractice action.
+The lawyers at Raynes & Lawn will hold those responsible parties accountable for the negligent actions that caused the birth injuries to your child.
 These injuries can take a significant financial and emotional toll on the child and their family as well.
 If your child has suffered a birth injury after the use of forceps, then you need to contact an attorney to seek compensation for your case.